-• To respect the character of existing development and ensure that all applications for development are physically compatible with the character of the surrounding neighbourhood.

-- To encourage the intensification and use of the lands within the Fonthill Downtown core and to make every effort to improve its economic health by encouraging redevelopment and broadest mix of compatible uses. - To maintain and enhance the character and stability of existing and well-established residential neighbourhoods by ensuring that redevelopment is compatible with the scale and density of existing development. - To encourage the development of neighbourhoods which are compact, pedestrian-friendly and provide a mix of housing types.
+- To respect the character of existing development and ensure that all applications for development are physically compatible with the character of the surrounding neighbourhood. - To encourage the intensification and use of the lands within the Fonthill Downtown core and to make every effort to improve its economic health by encouraging redevelopment and broadest mix of compatible uses. - To maintain and enhance the character and stability of existing and well-established residential neighbourhoods by ensuring that redevelopment is compatible with the scale and density of existing development. - To encourage the development of neighbourhoods which are compact, pedestrian-friendly and provide a mix of housing types.

-The proposed severance would facilitate the construction of one new single detached dwelling in proximity to Downtown Fenwick.
+The proposed severance would facilitate the construction of one new single detached dwelling in proximity to Downtown Fonthill.
 The neighbourhood character is one of predominantly ground-oriented residences (i.e. single detached) on large lots.
+However, the neighbourhood is also defined by some low-rise apartment buildings, a church, funeral home, and single storey commercial office building across the street.